fx-giant/giant-documentations/visual/svg-funnel.md

 The SVG Funnel is a visual that uses an image to represent the categories and values in a chart.
 There are two types available, depending on the chart mode that you choose for the chart:

 **a) Type 1 - Stacked SVG Funnel**
 Stacked SVG Funnel is a spiced up variation of a regular stacked bar or column chart.
 It uses an image to provide an overview of the categories, represented in segments.
 Each segment corresponds to the value of each category.
+Refer [here][./visual/stacked-svg-funnel.md] for more details.

 ![intro-stack-svg-funnel](./images/svg-funnel/intro-stack-svg-funnel.png)

 **b) Type 2 - Non-Stacked SVG Funnel**
 Non-Stacked SVG Funnel is a pictograph which shows data using images.
 A pictograph uses picture symbols to convey the meaning of statistical information.
 Each picture symbol stands for a certain value.
+Refer [here][./visual/non-stacked-svg-funnel.md] for more details.

 ![intro-nonstack-svg-funnel](./images/svg-funnel/intro-nonstack-svg-funnel.png)